 ARTICLE I - Membership

 SECTION 1.
 Eligibility.
-There shall be three types of memberships, Regular Membership, Associate Membership, and Member Clubs membership, open to persons and clubs who subscribe to the objectives of this club.
-Applicants for membership (except clubs) are required to join as Associate Members.
-After a period of one year as an Associate Member, they may apply for Regular Membership status provided that they meet the requirements for Regular Membership.
-All applicants for membership, including Associate members wishing to become Regular members, must complete the application process as stated in Section 3.
+There shall be six types of memberships, Regular Membership, Associate Membership, Jr. Membership, Honorary, Member Clubs and Foreign membership, open to persons and clubs who subscribe to the objectives of this club.
+Applicants for membership (except Honorary and Clubs) are required to join as Associate Members.
+After a period of one year, an Associate Member may apply for Regular Membership status provided they meet the requirements for Regular Membership.
+All applicants for membership, including Associate members (excluding Honorary and Foreign) wishing to become Regular members, must complete the application process as stated in Section 3.

 - Regular Membership - open to persons aged 18 years or older who are residents of the United States, in good standing with the American Kennel Club, who own an AKC registered Cavalier King Charles Spaniel, who display a sincere, continuing interest in bettering the breed, and who have been an Associate Member for one year or more.
-Regular Members shall be entitled to all rights and privileges including voting privileges of the Club.
+Regular Members shall be entitled to all rights and privileges including voting privileges of the Club and office holding.

 - Associate Membership - open to persons 18 years or older who are interested in the Cavalier King Charles Spaniel, who are in good standing with the American Kennel Club and who display a sincere and continuing interest in bettering the breed.
 Associate Members may apply for Regular Membership after having been an Associate Member for one year or more.
 Associate Members shall be entitled to all privileges of the Club except that they shall not be permitted to vote, hold office, or be counted in a quorum.

-- Sponsors.
+Sponsors.
 All applicants must be sponsored by two regular members, not from the same household nor from the household of the applicant.
-A regular member may sponsor no more than two (2) regular member applicants and/or two (2) associate member applicants in any calendar year.
+A regular member may sponsor no more than two (2) regular member applicants and two (2) associate member applicants in any calendar year.

 A club seeking membership shall file its application with the Corresponding Secretary or other person designated by the Board to receive such applications.
 Each application shall include a copy of the clubs bylaws and a list of names and addresses of its officers, Board of Directors and members, and each club will meet the following criteria: